asimpatan/AtliQ-Hardware-Performance-Growth-and-Data-Analytics/README.md

       Direct Sales: Operates Atliq Store and exclusive Atliq outlets
       Distributors: Engages with distributors like Neptune Distributor in China

-# Market Challenge: Atliq Hardware has faced significant losses in the Latin American market.
+# Market Challenge: AtliQ Hardware, alongside businesses across Latin America, faced challenges due to outdated Excel-based analytics.
+Recognizing the need for modernization, we embarked on a journey toward data-driven decision-making.

 To Solve the problem need to analyse data in respective to Sales, marketing, supply chain and Finance sector
 ## Key Metrics are